About UNE's research engagement

 - impact assessment that exposes performance at institution and discipline level and the steps taken to achieve impact.

-This constitutes the initial phase of the Pilot Assessment of Engagement and Impact Assessment trial in 2017
+UNE participated in the Engagement and Impact Assessment trial in 2017.

 Definition of engagement